cyberphone/jws-ct/README.md

 ### Detailed Validation Operation
 1. Parse the signed JSON data using *existing* JSON tools
 2. Read and save the JWS string from the designated signature property
-3. Remove the signature property from the parsed JSON object
+3. Remove the signature property from the parsed JSON data
-4. Serialize the remaining JSON data using *existing* JSON tools
-5. Apply the canonicalizing filter process described in https://tools.ietf.org/html/draft-rundgren-json-canonicalization-scheme-01#section-3.2 on the serialized data
+4. Apply the canonicalizing filter process described in https://tools.ietf.org/html/draft-rundgren-json-canonicalization-scheme-01#section-3.2 on the remaining data
-6. Use the result of the previous step as "JWS Payload" to the JWS validation process described in https://tools.ietf.org/html/rfc7515#appendix-F
+5. Use the result of the previous step as "JWS Payload" to the JWS validation process described in https://tools.ietf.org/html/rfc7515#appendix-F

 ### Available Canonicalization Software